Syrian opposition chief stakes out independent line

 INDEPENDENT STREAK

-Skeptics might question the wisdom of remarks that might antagonize Arab powers supportive of Alkhatib's coalition, but the opposition leader's admirers say he had little choice.
+Sceptics might question the wisdom of remarks that might antagonise Arab powers supportive of Alkhatib's coalition, but the opposition leader's admirers say he had little choice.

-He lacks an organized power base, so must compensate by playing on his credibility at home, especially in Damascus, where he was formerly imam of the ancient Ummayad mosque.
+He lacks an organised power base, so must compensate by playing on his credibility at home, especially in Damascus, where he was formerly imam of the ancient Ummayad mosque.

 Alkhatib is a political moderate, and is believed to look askance at the rising influence of hardline Islamists in the Qatari-backed umbrella group set up in Doha in November.